michaeljoseph04/blog/_posts/2019-04-05-House-prices.markdown

 ```
   plot(fit)
 ```
-There are three, but overall the model seems to work for 72% of cases.
+There are three, but the adjusted R-squared tells us overall the model seems to work for 72% of cases.
+That's not bad for a first try.

 # Evaluating the model

-At this point, knowing both how our model is working and how well it is not working, we could modify our model, in particular in four ways:
+Still, it's not the best, and at this point, knowing both how our model is working and how well it is not working, we could modify our model, in particular in four major ways:

 - Adding a non-linear term
 - Creating a binary indicator, rather than a continious variable, for something which might matter over a certain threshold (such as our wood deck size)
 - Specifying interaction effects between two highly correlated variables (the total living area and the total basement square feet, for instance)
-- Or eliminating variables which have p-values over 0.05
+- Or eliminating variables which have p-values over 0.05 or even smaller.

 When we have completed this, we then select the variables we want from our test set and make the prediction of the model on that:
 ```